yuanzhongqiao/daacooerp/README.md

 # DaaCoo is the Platform

-This is a system by Daacoo
+This is a system by Daacoo The LowCode  LLM-naitve-Platform for Enterpise Application

+www.daacoo.com

 ## ✨ DaaCooERP Core Features